Reviews You Can Rely On

 Difficult to tilt

 The 1Up USA 2" Heavy Duty Double is a hitch-mounted bike rack with a simple yet effective design.
-It's clearly an awesome design as virtually every rack maker is emulating its form.
+It's clearly an awesome design, as virtually every rack maker is emulating its form.
 This rack is built in the United States from extruded aluminum and features a sturdy tray-style hitch mount with two load-arm style tire clamps, which departs from the single clamp design commonly found in most other hitch racks.
 The all-aluminum structure should provide long-term durability and solid performance.
-Despite its aluminum construction, the 2 bike rack still weighs in at 46 pounds but the wheel trays fold to reduce their footprint for easy storage.
+Despite its aluminum construction, the 2 bike rack still weighs 46 pounds, but the wheel trays fold to reduce their footprint and allow easy storage.
 Compared to other racks we've tested with the same design, the 1UP rack is less user-friendly, and its lack of security features affected its score.
 Overall, this is a well-made and sturdy bike rack with a minimalist appearance, but its limited adjustability and difficult-to-use tilt mechanism detract from its overall rating.

 1Up offers their products directly from the company's website.
 This rack is a good value should it be as durable and future-proof as it appears.
 Fat bikers can purchase wheel adapters, and since we reviewed this rack, 1Up has started to include a locking hitch pin with the rack.
 1Up USA also makes a fender cushion that allows the rack to hold a bike with fenders but it reduces the racks grip.